Kranthii13/data-extraction-service/README.md

 If your browser crashes when uploading large files with tables (PDF, DOCX, HTML, CSV):
 - This issue has been fixed with universal pagination and response size limits
 - Large table data from ANY document type is automatically truncated in responses
+- Applies to ALL endpoints: sync, async, and status endpoints
 - Use pagination parameters (`?page=1&page_size=100`) to access full data
 - Works for all document types: PDF tables, DOCX tables, HTML tables, CSV data
 - Configure limits in `.env`: `MAX_RESPONSE_ROWS`, `MAX_STORAGE_ROWS`, `MAX_PREVIEW_ROWS`